Handog ni Guy Live

-Handog ni Guy Live is the first live album of singer-actress Nora Aunor.
-It was released in 1991 in the Philippines, under WEA.
-In celebration of its 20th anniversary, Universal Records re-issued Handog Ni Guy Live Album in 2011.
+Handog ni Guy Live is the first and only live album by Filipino singer-actress Nora Aunor, released in the Philippines in 1991, by WEA Records on double LP, double cassette and single CD formats and later on streaming and digital download.
+In celebration of its 20th anniversary, Universal Records re-issued Handog ni Guy Live album in 2011.

 This album was recorded live from Aunor's first major concert at the Araneta Coliseum on May 18, 1991, a few days before her 38th birthday.
 Her guests include Gary Valenciano, Mon Faustino, The Hotlegs, The Operas and many more.

 Background

-The album include the songs that made popular by Aunor in the Philippines, like People by Barbra Streisand and "Handog" by Florante.
-The album also includes Filipino Movie theme songs and Pinoy Rock and Roll Medly.
+The live album includes the songs that made popular by Aunor in the Philippines, like "People" by Barbra Streisand and "Handog" by Florante.
+The live album also includes "Movie Theme Song Medley" and "Pinoy Rock Medley".